slashexx/codebrewery/README.md

 This project uses GitHub Actions for Continuous Integration (CI).
 Every push and pull request to the `main` branch triggers automated tests to maintain code quality.

+## Contributing

+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute!

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](license) for more information.

 ## Acknowledgments